Everything You Need to Know Before Sending Your Child to Preschool!

-Since your toddler will be spending majority of their time at a preschool, having the right kind of staff will mould their personality.
-Take a note of how the teachers at the preschool interact with their students.
-Teachers that enjoy working with children will share a good bond with them, facilitating an overall development and let your child come of their shell.
+Since your toddler will be spending the majority of their time at a preschool, having the right kind of staff will mould their personality.
+Take note of how the teachers at the preschool interact with their students.
+Teachers that enjoy working with children will share a good bond with them, facilitating overall development and letting your child come out of their shell.

 Alongside this, inquire what the teacher-to-student ratio is.
 With fewer children, the teacher can ensure that every child receives individual attention.

 - Curriculum and approach:

 Every child has their own individuality and hence they work better in some environments as compared to others.
 Understanding your child’s strengths and weaknesses will help you decide which curriculum to opt for.

 Just like different boards in schools and colleges, preschools follow a variety of approaches.
 Always remember to look through the brochure of the preschools you visit which will talk about the philosophy and approach that they follow.

 Deciding on which approach is the best one for your child will require you to evaluate the learning needs of your child.
 Some children learn better through visual cues while some grasp concepts better through hands-on experience.
 Keeping this in mind, here are some of the most popular curriculums that preschool in India follow:

 - The Reggio Emilia Approach

 This approach is used in mostly all preschools.
 However, it is mixed with one or two other forms of instruction.
 The Reggio Emilia Approach appreciates the curiosity present in every child and encourages them to learn through exploring different ideas.
 These ideas could be in the form of painting, sculpting to art and drama.